roolrd/DevOps_online_Lviv_2020Q42021Q1/m4/task4.1/README.md

 ![9.4](./scr/2020-12-27_203013.jpg)

-12. In the case of computers connection to each other through a switch, packets intended for one computer are sent only to it.
+12. In this case of computers connection to each other through a switch, packets intended for one computer are sent only to it.

 ![12.1](./scr/2020-12-27_233810.jpg)